rose-collectionservices/collection-services-manual/17-CATALOGING/readme.md

 ### 17.1.4 Deleting OCLC holdings and OCLC records

-See instructions in SharePoint in [OCLC_connexion_deleting OCLC holdings and OCLC records](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EZsVdhx86UxGhYsyhH7fx58Bv6XpuAxoX3hxSGnuYLq1uw?e=o5NJOU)
+See instructions in SharePoint in [OCLC_connexion_deleting OCLC holdings and OCLC records](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EZsVdhx86UxGhYsyhH7fx58Bv6XpuAxoX3hxSGnuYLq1uw?e=o5NJOU).
+This document includes instructions for how to restore records that are accidentally deleted.

 ## 17.2 Alma